 So let’s go ahead and enumerate some things we think we know:

 It should be sufficiently clear to the reader that in the last article, (2) was tacitly abandoned as a principle in Sense and Science to manufacture a false consonance between Aristotle and neurology.
 If sensation arises from the disturbance of an electrical mean, and we sense by receiving electrically-charged matter, what is important for allowing sensation is not that the organ lacks the form that it senses, but that it lacks the electrical charge that it is receiving.
 This is a serious problem for the Aristotelian.
 This problem, moreover, with very little work, can be shown to produce inevitable logical contradiction.

 When we say, “Nothing receives what it already has”, this is certainly true with respect to electrically charged matter (a neuron cannot receive an ion that was already within the neuron, or it would not be receiving it at all), but do we take this statement only with to ions?
 If so, we abandon (1).
 To both the ions and to the sensible forms then.
 To keep with Aristotle, we assume (2) is correct and then ask whether or not sensation is in the brain.
-If not, then we would be forced to contradict (3), and if not, we would be forced to contradict (4).
+If not, then we would be forced to contradict (3), and if so, we would be forced to contradict (4).
 But (3) and (4) are certainly true.

 (1) or (2), are essential elements of Aristotle’s doctrine on sensation, being necessary for his argument for the immaterial soul and for his epistemology, yet they cannot be held without contradiction or all-out denial of fact.
 Aristotle was a brilliant man in the 300's BCE, but his doctrine of sensation must now be abandoned.